-This week, the delightful Josh Funk – creator of numerous successful children’s book series – will share how he does it, and how other writers can follow the same path.
+In this episode, Josh Funk brings his special brand of fun to the Social.
+Josh has created one successful children’s book series after another, and he’ll share how he did it, and how other writers can follow the same path.
 This is really powerful insight for any writer seeking to build a long-term successful writing career.

 Kidlit Distancing Social #12 – Laura Backes on What Picture Book Writers Need to Know About Illustrations